neeluvermaiitj/Python-Tutorial/README.md

 # Python-Tutorial
-Disclaimer:  This is a repo created during TAship at IITJ.
+Disclaimer:  This is a repo created for the education purpose.
 Some example might be taken from online sources.